-- Measure low optical absorption and scattering, uniform optical index, and low birefringence across large pieces of bulk silicon. - Procure, develop, and qualify large test masses. - Carry out initial cooldown of test masses and suspensions. - Cool the mirrors in operation with low vibration levels. - Study additional vibrational noise due to boiling cryogenic fluids. - Achieve stable control of the mirrors at low temperature. - High emissivity black coatings for mirror barrels (for radiative cooling). - Improve controllability of suspensions without violating the load limits of the existing seismic isolation tables. - Study bond loss for new suspensions: ears, ribbons, etc. - Characterize of the thermo-mechanical properties of cryogenic materials (thermal expansion, thermal conductivity). - Research on crackle noise in suspension elements and dissimilar materials joints for cryogenic operation. - Develop inertial sensors which can operate at cryogenic temperatures. - Develop passive damping materials which can operate at cryogenic temperatures. - Develop cantilever springs fabricated from crystalline materials. - Develop crystalline suspension fibers (ribbons/fibers). - Longer wavelength laser operating at 200 W. - Longer wavelength squeezing. - High power input optics (IO) components (modulators, isolators) at new wavelengths. - Low-noise, high quantum efficiency photodiodes for longer wavelength. - High-power low-noise stabilization components at longer wavelength (for spatial, frequency and power stabilization). - Ion milling level metrology for chosen wavelength. - Thermal compensation. - Parametric instability avoidance and mitigation. - Low phase noise cryogenic interferometer prototype. - Development of improved optical coatings (amorphous and crystalline) for longer wavelength, optimized for operating at cryogenic temperatures. - Improved coating thickness uniformity and substrate surface figure error over the larger area of the larger test masses while managing the residual substrate fixed lens. - Developing silicon substrate super-polishing, surface figuring, bulk scatter and refractive index uniformity. - Arm length stabilization using a non-harmonically related laser wavelength.
+- Measure low optical absorption and scattering, uniform optical index, and low birefringence across large pieces of bulk silicon. - Procure, develop, and qualify large test masses. - Carry out initial cooldown of test masses and suspensions. - Cool the mirrors in operation with low vibration levels. - Study additional vibrational noise due to boiling cryogenic fluids. - Achieve stable control of the mirrors at low temperature. - High emissivity black coatings for mirror barrels (for radiative cooling). - Improve controllability of suspensions without violating the load limits of the existing seismic isolation tables.

-• Contamination control of the low temperature mirror surface.
+- Study bond loss for new suspensions: ears, ribbons, etc. - Characterize of the thermo-mechanical properties of cryogenic materials (thermal expansion, thermal conductivity). - Research on crackle noise in suspension elements and dissimilar materials joints for cryogenic operation. - Develop inertial sensors which can operate at cryogenic temperatures. - Develop passive damping materials which can operate at cryogenic temperatures. - Develop cantilever springs fabricated from crystalline materials. - Develop crystalline suspension fibers (ribbons/fibers). - Longer wavelength laser operating at 200 W. - Longer wavelength squeezing. - High power input optics (IO) components (modulators, isolators) at new wavelengths. - Low-noise, high quantum efficiency photodiodes for longer wavelength. - High-power low-noise stabilization components at longer wavelength (for spatial, frequency and power stabilization). - Ion milling level metrology for chosen wavelength. - Thermal compensation. - Parametric instability avoidance and mitigation. - Low phase noise cryogenic interferometer prototype. - Development of improved optical coatings (amorphous and crystalline) for longer wavelength, optimized for operating at cryogenic temperatures. - Improved coating thickness uniformity and substrate surface figure error over the larger area of the larger test masses while managing the residual substrate fixed lens. - Developing silicon substrate super-polishing, surface figuring, bulk scatter and refractive index uniformity. - Arm length stabilization using a non-harmonically related laser wavelength. - Contamination control of the low temperature mirror surface. - Adapt the strain calibration systems to work at low temperature and improve their absolute performance.

 It is difficult to overemphasize the technical challenge, complexity, and breadth of research and development required to operate gravitational wave detectors at low temperature.
 It is clear that research must be underway now and that the laser wavelength must be selected soon if technologies are to be ready for large-scale prototyping in roughly 5 years.
 Some of this work will be leveraged by the progress at Kagra.
-Even if the start date for Voyager slips past 2030, it is critical that LSC research be supported if these detectors are to be implemented.
+Even if Voyager technologies are first implemented as an upgrade to CE, it is critical that LSC research be supported if these detectors are to be implemented.